h0ethan04/interpreter/README.md

 `DIV X Y`

-Division can be performed between any of the following combinations:
+Division can be performed between any of the following combinations of types:

 int / int; int / double; double / int; double / double